meteora-digital/selector/README.md

 # Simple Selector

 Simple Selector is an es6 class used to create easily styleable select input.
-Simple Selector will create an HTML template that takes the place of your standard <select> tag.
+Simple Selector will create an HTML template that takes the place of your standard <select></select> tag.

 ## Installation